-Hi, my name is Anna Madlener, and I am 24 years old from Berlin, Germany.
-I received my Bachelor of Science in Mechanical Engineering from the Technical University in Berlin in 2017 and spent some months in South America before moving to Stockholm last August for my Master's Programme in Systems, Control and Robotics (SCR).
+Anna Madlener is from Berlin, Germany.
+She received her Bachelor of Science in Mechanical Engineering from the Technical University in Berlin in 2017 and spent some months in South America before moving to Stockholm.

 What made you choose KTH?